dsp-uber/sfmovies/README.md

 Based on [this repo](https://github.com/erikras/ducks-modular-redux) it seemed like a really good idea to bundle all the different parts of Redux together into Ducks and it's been working great.
 Things are together in one place, and I don't need to import a million modules to get my dispatches flying off.

 #### CSS BEM
-I decided to not use LESS or SCSS because of 2 reasons, firstly I would have had to [eject the build configuration for create-react-app](https://github.com/facebookincubator/create-react-app#converting-to-a-custom-setup) and I wanted to keep the whole scaffolding as lightweight as possible and I wanted to try something different for this project, so I saw that Material Design Lite uses [Block__Element--Modifier](http://getbem.com/introduction/) as their CSS naming convention, which makes for reusable styles, no unnecessary nesting and very simple rules.
+I decided to not use LESS or SCSS because of 2 reasons, firstly I would have had to [eject the build configuration for create-react-app](https://github.com/facebookincubator/create-react-app#converting-to-a-custom-setup) and I wanted to keep the whole scaffolding as lightweight as possible and I wanted to try something different for this project.
+I saw that Material Design Lite uses [Block__Element--Modifier](http://getbem.com/introduction/) as their CSS naming convention, which makes for reusable styles, no unnecessary nesting and very simple rules.
 It made using vanilla CSS so much easier that the only thing I was really missing was variables so I can just reuse colors or unit values throughout the whole app.

 ## Technology list
 * React - https://facebook.github.io/react/